🍲 Sambhar – My Forever Obsession

 • Small lemon-sized ball of tamarind soaked in warm water → extract 1 cup juice

-Option 1 – Using ready-made sambar powder:
+Option 1 – Using ready-made sambhar powder:

-• 2 tbsp sambar powder (store-bought)
+• 2 tbsp sambhar powder (store-bought)

-Option 2 – Homemade sambar masala:
+Option 2 – Homemade sambhar masala:

 • ½ cup freshly grated coconut (not slit pieces)